skgabriel/GoFigure/README.md

 ## Go-Figure: A Meta Evaluation of Factuality in Summarization

-### Automatic evaluation data is in the following format:
+### Automatic evaluation data files are in the following formats:

 auto_eval/{dataset}/{type}/run{num}/transformed_{max_errors}_{dataset}.source (gold articles)